Mai Das (पंडित माई दास ),

 called Devi Das, Durga Das and Mai Das.
 The

 youngest one was Mai Das.
-For various reasons,
+Due to political

-world.
-However his father made sure that his
+father made sure that his worldly needs were

 Das had got married when his father was still